OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields

 \section{Introduction}

-Reconstructing a 3D object from its cross-sections is a long standing task.
+Reconstructing a 3D object from its cross-sections is a long-standing task.
 It persists in fields including medical imaging, topography mapping, and manufacturing.
-The typical setting is where a sparse set of arbitrary planes is given, upon which the 'inside' and 'outside' regions of the depicted domain are labeled, and the entire shape in 3D is to be estimated (see Fig.~\ref{fig:teaser}).
+The typical setting is where a sparse set of arbitrary planes is given, upon which the ``inside'' and ``outside'' regions of the depicted domain are labeled, and the entire shape in 3D is to be estimated (see Fig.~\ref{fig:teaser}).
 This is a challenging and ill-posed problem, especially due to the sparse and irregular nature of the data.
 Classical approaches first localize the problem by constructing an arrangement of the input planes, and then introduce a local regularizer that governs the interpolation of the input to within each cell.
-While sound, these approaches typically involve simplistic regularization functions, that also only interpolate the volume within a cell bounded by the relevant cross-sections; as a consequence, they introduce oversmoothed solutions that do not respect features.
-In addition, finding a cellular arrangement of planes is a computationally-heavy procedure, adding considerable complexity to the problem, rendering it quickly infeasible for large inputs (see Section~\ref{sec:results}).
-Note that, as we demonstrate (Section~\ref{sec:results}), recent approaches reconstructing a mesh from an input point-cloud are not well suited to our setting, as they assume rather dense sampling of the entire shape.
+While sound, these approaches typically involve simplistic regularization functions, that only interpolate the volume within a cell bounded by the relevant cross-sections; as a consequence, they introduce over-smoothed solutions that do not respect features.
+In addition, finding a cellular arrangement of planes is a computationally-heavy procedure, adding considerable complexity to the problem and rendering it quickly infeasible for large inputs (see Sec.~\ref{sec:results}).
+As we demonstrate (Sec.~\ref{sec:results}), recent approaches that reconstruct a mesh from an input point cloud are not well suited to our setting, as they assume a rather dense sampling of the entire shape.
 In addition, these methods do not consider the information of an entire cross-sectional plane, but rather only on the shape boundary.